Cheryl Crane: Killing of Johnny Stompanato and aftermath

 On April 4, 1958, at age 14, Crane stabbed her mother's boyfriend, Johnny Stompanato, to death.
-The killing was ruled a justifiable homicide: she was deemed to have been protecting her mother.
-Stompanato was well known to have been abusive, extremely jealous of Turner and had previously pointed a gun at actor Sean Connery, her co-star in Another Time, Another Place, only to have Connery "take the gun from him, beat him, and force him from the movie set" after which "Scotland Yard had him deported."
+The killing was ruled a justifiable homicide: she was deemed to have been protecting her mother during a domestic altercation.
+Stompanato was well known to have been abusive and extremely jealous of Turner and had previously pointed a gun at actor Sean Connery, her co-star in Another Time, Another Place, only to have Connery "take the gun from him, beat him, and force him from the movie set" after which "Scotland Yard had him deported."

-Following Stompanato's death, Crane was made a ward of the State of California and was placed in the El Retiro School for Girls in Sylmar, Los Angeles for "psychiatric therapy" in March 1960.
+Following Stompanato's death, Crane was made a ward of the State of California and was placed in the El Retiro School for Girls in Sylmar, Los Angeles, for "psychiatric therapy" in March 1960.
 Six weeks later she and two other girls climbed a 10 ft wall and fled.
 They were eventually returned to the school after she telephoned her father.
 Five weeks later, she again fled the campus with two other girls.
 They walked into Sylmar and were driven by a new acquaintance to Beverly Hills, where they were taken into custody a few hours later after being seen near her grandmother's home.
-She was released from the school in January 1961 to the custody of her mother and stepfather, Frederick D. May.
+Crane was released from the school in January 1961 to the custody of her mother and stepfather, Frederick D. May.
 Worried she was still suffering from the trauma of Stompanato's death, Turner sent Crane to the Institute of Living in Hartford, Connecticut.